torsday/notebook/GLOSSARY.md

 An object-relational database management system (ORDBMS) with an emphasis on extensibility and standards-compliance.

-## Private

-Accessible only within the class itself.

 ## Proc

 A closure or a "saved block”.
 Kind of like a method, but it can be used like a block and passed to methods that take blocks as parameters. & is used to convert a proc into a block.